Belgian king returns mask to Congo in symbolic gesture of restitution | Politics

 - Belgium

 Belgium's King Philippe returned a traditional mask to the Democratic Republic of Congo on Wednesday on his first visit to the former colony, where many remain angry at Belgium's failure to apologize for decades of brutal rule.
-By some estimates, killings, famine, and disease killed up to 10 million Congolese during just the first 23 years of Belgium's rule from 1885 to 1960, after King Leopold II claimed the Congo Free State as his fiefdom.
+By some estimates, killings, famine, and disease killed up to 10 million Congolese during just the first 23 years of Belgium's rule from 1885 to 1960, when King Leopold II ruled the Congo Free State as a personal fiefdom.

 Villages that missed rubber collection quotas were notoriously made to provide severed hands instead.
 In 2020, Philippe became the first Belgian official to express regret for the "suffering and humiliation" inflicted on Congo.
 But he stopped short of issuing an apology, and some Congolese have demanded he does during this first visit since taking the throne in 2013.